yuran1811/Scorie/README.md

 ### Features

--   PWA available
+-   PWA available (can be used offline and add to homescreen)
+-   Login with Google, Facebook, Email / Password
+-   CRUD scores, notes, ...
+-   Analytics feature and other awesome tools will help improving your school life

 ### Technologies

--   Firebase, JWT
+-   Firebase
 -   React, React Router, Zustand
 -   Typescript
 -   TailwindCSS